axvr/axvr.io/projects/ascribe/specification/index.md

 **Type**: boolean.

 The [POSIX specification](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap03.html#tag_03_206)
-defines a line as:

-> A sequence of zero or more non-`<newline>` characters plus a terminating
-> `<newline>` character.

-This includes the last line of the file.

-Many tools in the Unix world expect this final newline character to be there, otherwise they will consider the file corrupted or at the very least, truncated.
+states that a line should always end with a newline character, including the last line of the file.
+Many tools in the Unix world expect this final newline character to be there, otherwise they may consider the file to be corrupted or at the very least, truncated.

 By explicitly setting this option, an Ascribe tool will automatically insert the final newline character if it is missing.